 Know if your RV spot has full hookups or if you have to fill fresh water and empty your holding tanks at a remote station.

-Be sure to have necessary equipment for dumping your waste tanks and for the love of all mankind … don’t forget the dump gloves!
+Be sure to have necessary equipment for dumping your waste gray and black tanks.
+And, for the love of all mankind … don’t forget the dump gloves!

 Basic RV tools we like: